-We confirm that during the reporting period the portfolio performed better than the benchmark, in line with our overall commitment
+We confirm that during the reporting period the portfolio carbon intensity was lower than the benchmark, in line with our overall commitment.
+As at year-end, the fund's weighted average carbon intensity (Scope 1 and 2) relative to the benchmark was 42.45%.